Cheapest monthly rolling energy tariff in the UK (guide)

 Are monthly rolling tariffs always variable?

-Most monthly rolling tariffs are variable (month-to-month) rather than fixed.
-Always check the tariff information label or terms to confirm how and when prices can change.
+Yes — a monthly rolling tariff is a variable (month-to-month) tariff that tracks the Ofgem price cap.
+Always check the tariff information label to confirm how and when prices can change.

 Can I switch energy if I’m on prepayment?